 It would be crazy making if I tried to get my Country Man to give up all his big dreams and country living and settle into a nice house in the suburbs where he had the same job for years.
 It would be a waste of his gifts.
 And I would miss out on the adventure.
 And he would be fighting a losing battle if he tried to slow down my reading obsession or need to keep our family’s details organized.

 A key to finding contentment is appreciating yourself and your family.
-Remember to play to your strengths.
+Remember to play to your strengths and ditch comparison!

-When you see failures as movement forward then it is easier to be content when plans do not play out like you had hoped.
+Cultivate optimism by viewing failures as movement forward.
+It is easier to be content when plans do not play out like you had hoped.
 You are still making progress.
-The route is just a little different than you first imagined.
-And sometimes it takes eliminating other plans and options to get down to what really matters to you.
+The route in your life is just a little different than you first imagined.

-3. Focus on the benefits and joys of this season of your life.
+3. Focus on the Benefits and Joys of the Present Season

 Some seasons feel like they last for a lifetime.
 I remember when my oldest was little.
 The first several years seemed long and challenging.
 Those who had an easy going first born may not relate:) But no season lasts forever, good or challenging.
 I am truly thankful for every minute I took to read a book (or an instructional manual) or go outside to walk through mud puddles.
-Those days are gone now and they won’t come again.
+Those days of my son’s childhood are gone now, and they won’t come again.

 What does your present season offer?
 Are you single and free to be on the go constantly?
 Does your status as a single parent or military spouse allow you to set your day’s schedule.
 Are you a homeschool parent with kids at home able to spend hours learning together?
 There is something unique that this season offers.

 Observe your day.
+Be present!
 When this season passes what will be the moments that you miss?
 Decide to treasure and relish those opportunities now.

 So in case you didn’t guess…learning about cows last year was not the first thing on my agenda!
 But wouldn’t it be a shame if I didn’t join in and learn enough to carry on “cow talk” with my family.
 I might accidentally call a cow a heifer or a heifer a cow (gasp)!!